videh25/mount_catkin_package/README.md

 ## 2 main functions:
 ### 1. urdf2macro.py
-For modularity and mounting, it is handy to have a .xacro file of the gripper saved.
+For modularity and mounting, it is handy to have a .xacro file of the gripper and arm saved.
+However, .urdf file of gripper was available.
 This function converts a takes .urdf file as input and generates a .xacro file that can be used to mount the gripper on arm.

 Usage: